Democrats ‘not giving up’ on Biden bill, talks with Manchin

 The sweeping package was among the biggest of its kind ever considered in Congress, unleashing billions of dollars to help American families nationwide — nearly all paid for with higher taxes on corporations and the wealthy.

-For families with children, it would provide free preschool and child care aid.
+For families with children, it would provide free pre-school and child care aid.
 There are subsidies for health insurance premiums, lower prescription drug costs and expanded Medicaid access in states that do not yet provide it.
 The bill would start a new hearing aid program for seniors.
 And it includes more than $500 billion to curb carbon emissions, a figure considered the largest federal expenditure ever to combat climate change.

 A potential new deadline for Biden and his party comes with the expiration of an expanded child tax credit that has been sending up to $300 monthly directly to millions of families’ bank accounts.
 If Congress fails to act, the money won’t arrive in January.